mgw58980/Github-Practice-Assignmnet/README.md

-# Github-Practice-Assignmnet
+# Github-Practice-Assignmnet Week 6
  This is for the assignment for Week 6 of ECOL4130L.
+My name is Bree Willard.